Hydrogen production: Hydrogen as a byproduct of other chemical processes

 The industrial production of chlorine and caustic soda by electrolysis generates a sizable amount of Hydrogen as a byproduct.
 In the port of Antwerp a 1MW demonstration fuel cell power plant is powered by such byproduct.
 This unit has been operational since late 2011.
 The excess hydrogen is often managed with a hydrogen pinch analysis.

 Gas generated from coke ovens in steel production is similar to Syngas with 60% hydrogen by volume.
 The hydrogen can be extracted from the coke oven gas economically.

+When an existing blast furnace is modified to use biomass as its fuel, production of both green steel and green hydrogen/urea are feasible.

 Other fossil fuel methods

 Partial oxidation

-Hydrogen production from natural gas and heavier hydrocarbons is achieved by partial oxidation.
+Hydrogen production from natural gas, heavier hydrocarbons, and alternative carbonaceous feedstocks is achieved by partial oxidation.
 A fuel-air or fuel-oxygen mixture is partially combusted, resulting in a hydrogen- and carbon monoxide-rich syngas.
 More hydrogen and carbon dioxide are then obtained from carbon monoxide (and water) via the water-gas shift reaction.
 Carbon dioxide can be co-fed to lower the hydrogen to carbon monoxide ratio.

 The partial oxidation reaction occurs when a substoichiometric fuel-air mixture or fuel-oxygen is partially combusted in a reformer or partial oxidation reactor.
 A distinction is made between thermal partial oxidation (TPOX) and catalytic partial oxidation (CPOX).
 The chemical reaction takes the general form: